 So what does this mean for driving while talking on a cell phone – any cell phone?
 It means that when you focus on the conversation, you will have fewer mental reserves for driving.
 You may notice that the light has turned red, but not as quickly as you might have if you weren’t on your phone.
 You’ll see the car that’s drifted into your lane, but it may take your mind a fraction of a second longer to recognize the danger and respond to it.
 That fraction of a second may be all that you had.

 You may be able to sufficiently multi-task in other aspects of your life, like checking your email while listening to the TV or writing an article.
-But when’s the last time your computer or TV hurtled something weighing two tons at you at 50 miles an hour?
+But when was the last time your computer or TV hurtled something weighing two tons at you at 50 miles an hour?

 The dangers are particularly pronounced for younger drivers who have less experience behind the wheel.
 The routine task of driving, for those who have years of experience, does become automatic with experience (though again, I feel the need to stress that it is the unpredictability of driving that emphasizes the need for this ban).
 Younger drivers – those who are also more likely to answer that text – have not reached a level of experience for those routine aspects of driving to become automatic.
 These drivers require active attention at all times.